 - a.
-On the matter of number portability, see the update of Section 2.6(f) above. - b.
-On the matter of Section 2.16.1 to the Periodic Report concerning regulation of Company tariffs, and Section 2.16.3 to the Periodic Report concerning royalties on March 29, 2005 the Knesset approved the amendments to the Communications Law described in those sections, as part of the Economic Policy Bill.
+On the matter of number portability see the update of Section 2.6(f) above. - b.
+Regarding Section 2.16.1 Regulation of Company tariffs, and Section 2.16.3 concerning royalties on March 29, 2005, the Knesset approved the amendments to the Communications Law described in those sections, as part of the Economic Policy Bill.
 In addition, on May 31, 2005, an order was published under which the Supervision of Commodities and Services Law is not to apply to telecommunications services for which payment of a fee has been set under section 15(c) of the Communications Law. - c.
-Further to Section 2.16.1 to the Periodic Report concerning the regulation of Company tariffs, as the Company reported on May 30, 2005, commencing on June 1, 2005, the Company reduced its regulated tariffs prescribed under section 15(a) of the Communications Law, by an average rate of approximately 2.2%, based on a tariff update formula prescribed in regulations in place at that time.
+Regarding Section 2.16.1 of the Periodic Report concerning the regulation of Company tariffs, as the Company reported on May 30, 2005, commencing on June 1, 2005, the Company reduced the tariffs supervised by the Company prescribed under section 15(a) of the Communications Law, by an average rate of approximately 2.2%, based on a tariff update formula prescribed in regulations in place at that time.
 The regulations also contain an amendment of the method of calculation set out below.
 The aforesaid reduction is based on a change of some 1.2% in the consumer price index and the average rationalization coefficient at a rate of approximately 3.4%.
 It should be noted that the update includes, inter alia, a reduction of approximately 3.2% in call tariffs and an increase of approximately 1.2% in fixed fees.
-Note that interconnect tariffs were reduced by 3.2% as of September 1, 2005.